salikfaisal/Club_Soccer_Season_Projections/README.md

 # Club_Soccer_Season_Projections
 This project outputs the summary of 10,000 Simulated League Seasons in 5 Domestic Leagues across Europe.
-The simulation includes results for
+The simulation includes results for:

 -Premier League (England)
 -La Liga (Spain)
 -Serie A (Italy)